“That’s a sure sign of spring.” Today, Amazon released a new preview for their upcoming Tumble Leaf special, Spring-A-Ling Surprise.

 The animated children’s series “features lush worlds, playful stop-motion animation and scientific thinking through play” with the help of Fig the fox and his many animal friends.

-The Tumble Leaf Spring-A-Ling Surprise special debuts on Amazon Prime on April 4th.
+The Tumble Leaf Spring-A-Ling Surprise special debuts on Prime Video Prime on April 4th.

 Watch a preview and read more info below: